tangzheng1/miMediation_benchmark/README.md

-# Error control for microbiome mediator discovery: benchmark and remedy.
+# Error control for microbiome mediator discovery: benchmarking and remedy.

 ## Overview